 Black cohosh is usually ingested in the form of pills, tea, and sometimes even in tincture form.

-- Black Cohosh Pills – In the case of pills, it is mixed with other ingredients such as calcium, soy, and lemon bioflavonoid complex.
+- Black Cohosh Pills: In the case of pills, black cohosh is mixed with other ingredients such as calcium, soy, and lemon bioflavonoid complex.

 There is no clear-cut standard dosage for black cohosh.
 However, experts suggest a dose of 15 to 30 mg a day for the concentrated extract of this herb.
-Other forms of black cohosh may suggest that you take roughly 200mg a day.2
+If you’re drinking black cohosh tea, take no more than 3 cups a day.

 It is recommended to consult with your doctor or herbalist to reach a fixed dosage amount.
 Do not try to self-administer this herb.